 Treatment of Arrhythmia

-A team of medical professionals, led by a cardiac surgeon and an electrophysiologist, conducts the surgery.
-The surgeon has special training in arrhythmia surgery.
-An electrophysiologist is a specially trained cardiologist (heart doctor) who studies and treats the heart’s electrical system.
+A team of medical professionals led by an electrophysiologist conducts the test.
+An electrophysiologist is a specially trained cardiologist (heart doctor) who studies and treats the heart's electrical system.

 The electrophysiologist makes a small incision in a vein in your neck, arm, or groin and inserts a thin, flexible tube called a catheter.
 Using real-time x-rays displayed on a video screen for guidance, the electrophysiologist threads the catheter into the heart.
 Inside the catheter are electrodes connected to a monitor.
 The electrodes measure electrical activity in the heart, which helps the electrophysiologist establish the severity of the problem and determine the best course for treatment.

 You wear a hospital gown.
 You are given a local anesthetic in the area where the catheter is inserted and, if you need it, medication to help you relax.
 Most people remain awake during the procedure.
 If you do fall asleep, the staff will monitor you constantly.

 The procedure is safe and painless.
 When the electrophysiologist tests the electrical activity of the heart, you may feel your heart beating faster or stronger.
 You will have to lie still for between 1 and 2 hours, which may make you feel a little uncomfortable and stiff.

 As with many nonsurgical procedures, however, complications sometimes do occur.
 If you have any questions about potential risks or your condition, ask your doctor.